ibm-cloud-docs/billing-usage/estimating_costs.md

      Depending on the service, an interim informational page might be displayed.
 For example, if you select {{site.data.keyword.baremetal_short}}, an informational page that describes various features is displayed.
 Click **Continue**.
 1. From the service details page, select your pricing plan and enter other configuration details if needed.
 Then, click **Add to estimate**.
 1. Enter in your estimated monthly usage, and click **Calculate cost**.
 You can adjust the estimated usage and recalculate the cost to see how different usage levels affect the overall cost.

-If needed, you can change the billing currency by selecting a different region.
+   By default, the estimator shows the pricing and billing currency for your location.
+Pricing can vary by region.
+If you're estimating costs for a different location, select the correct region to view accurate pricing.
 1. Add the calculated cost to your estimate by clicking **Save**.

    If you want to estimate costs for other services, you can return to the catalog and select more services to add to the estimate.